Stabilized material point methods for coupled large deformation and fluid flow in porous materials: Coupled poromechanical formulation

 where $\kappa:=k/\mu_{f}$ is the mobility, where $k$ is the intrinsic permeability and $\mu_{f}$ is the dynamic viscosity of the fluid.
 The permeability may be assumed to be constant under small to moderate deformation, but it has to be related to the material's porosity under sufficiently large deformation.
 For the permeability--porosity relation, here we use the Kozeny--Carman equation, given by

 where $\phi$ denotes the porosity, and the subscript $0$ is used to denote the initial values of the permeability and the porosity.

-\subsection{Simplified form for quasi-static problems.}
+\subsection{Simplified form for quasi-static problems}

-Inertial effects can be neglected in many large deformation processes in fluid-saturated porous materials.
-Examples include large strain consolidation in soil~\cite{Gibson1967,Gibson1981}.
+Inertial effects can be neglected in many large-deformation processes in fluid-saturated porous materials.
+Examples include large-strain consolidation in soil~\cite{Gibson1967,Gibson1981}.
 For such problems, the foregoing formulation can be simplified by setting

 Then, we recover the standard quasi-static formulation for coupled poromechanics at large strains~\cite{Borja1995a,Borja1998a}.
 Because the quasi-static formulation is also important in poromechanics, its stabilized MPM formulation will also be developed later in this work.
 For brevity, in the sequel we will mainly present a dynamic formulation with descriptions of differences between dynamic and quasi-static formulations other than Eq.~\eqref{eq:quasi-static-condition}.